TARO INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Taro Pharmaceutical Industries Ltd. Investors With Substantial Losses Have Oppor...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-12, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Taro Pharmaceutical Industries Ltd. (“Taro” or“the Company”) (NYSE: TARO) and certain of its officers.
+NEW YORK, Sept.
+15, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Taro Pharmaceutical Industries Ltd. ("Taro" or "the Company") (NYSE: TARO ) and certain of its officers.

 Class Definition